microsoft/GEM/README.md

 The current version of GEM is composed of 8 tasks.
 For each task, training and validation set are provided.
 GEM is not only the largest vision-language dataset covering image-language tasks and video-language tasks at the same time, but also labeled in multiple languages.

 ### GEM-I
+GEM-I contains 1.2 million {Query, Image, Title} triplets in 20 different languages for text-to-image retrieval and image captioning tasks.
+The statistics can be found in below table.

 ![](./img/GEM-I.PNG)

 ### GEM-V
+GEM-V contains 99K {Query, Video, Title} triplets in 30 languages for text-to-video retrieval and video captioning tasks.
+The statistics can be found in below table.

 ![](./img/GEM-V.PNG)